 We find that olives are incredibly filling.
 They've got good fats and add some salty punch, too.
 This orange, olive, and fennel salad has become one of our favorites.

-Nuts and cheese are always good, too, but we'll stop there.
-Your turn: What are your favorite things to throw into salad to make it more filling?
+Your turn!
+What are your favorite things to throw into salad to make it more filling?

 Updated from a post originally published 2012.